 The obesity epidemic in America is contributing greatly to higher insurance premiums and costs for medical providers and patients, alike.
 Government health agencies and insurers like Medicaid and Medicare have recognized this and are now covering obesity surgeries to prevent additional expenses later by attempting to correct the problem early on.
 Other private insurers are getting on board, too.

-Many insurers these days are covering the cost of surgery but there are still holdouts waiting for more studies to show the cost/benefit analysis before they get on board.
+“I’d say that most insurers these days are covering the cost of surgery but there are still holdouts waiting for more studies to show the cost/benefit analysis before they get on board.
 I figure it will only be a short matter of time before they all recognize the benefits of this surgery and get on board and cover its cost for the patient,” said Dr. Birkedal.

 If you or a loved one are facing a life with diabetes and have a BMI of 35 or higher, you may want to consider the benefits of bariatric surgery to improve your whole health.
 To speak with a specialist to find out if it’s right for you, please visit our site or call Call855-303-DOCS.